MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install.md

 [!INCLUDE [SQL Server 2016 2017 2019](../../includes/applies-to-version/sqlserver2016-2019-only.md)]

 Learn how to install [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) on Windows.
-You can use Machine Learning Services to execute Python and R scripts in-database.
+You can use Machine Learning Services to run Python and R scripts in-database.

 > [!IMPORTANT]
 > These instructions apply to [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)], and [!INCLUDE[sssql19-md](../../includes/sssql19-md.md)].
 For [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], refer to [Install SQL Server 2022 Machine Learning Services on Windows](sql-machine-learning-services-windows-install-sql-2022.md).

-## <a name="bkmk_prereqs"> </a> Pre-install checklist
+## <a name="bkmk_prereqs"> </a> Pre-installation checklist

 + A database engine instance is required.
 You can't install just Python or R features, although you can add them incrementally to an existing instance.

-+ For business continuity, [Always On Availability Groups](../../database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server.md) are supported for Machine Learning Services.
++ For business continuity, [Always On availability groups](../../database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server.md) are supported for Machine Learning Services.
 Install Machine Learning Services, and configure packages, on each node.

-+ Installing Machine Learning Services *isn't supported* on an [Always On Failover Cluster Instance (FCI)](../../sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server.md) in SQL Server 2017.
++ Installing Machine Learning Services *is not supported* on an [Always On failover cluster instance](../../sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server.md) in SQL Server 2017.
 It's supported with SQL Server 2019 and later.

 + Don't install Machine Learning Services on a domain controller.
 The Machine Learning Services portion of setup will fail.

-+ Don't install **Shared Features** > **Machine Learning Server (Standalone)** on the same computer running a database instance.
-A stand-alone server will compete for the same resources, diminishes the performance of both installations.
++ Don't install **Shared Features** > **Machine Learning Server (Standalone)** on the same computer that's running a database instance.
+A stand-alone server will compete for the same resources, diminishing the performance of both installations.

-+ Side-by-side installation with other versions of Python and R is supported but isn't recommended.
++ Side-by-side installation with other versions of Python and R is supported, but we don't recommend it.
 It's supported because the SQL Server instance uses its own copies of the open-source R and Anaconda distributions.
-It isn't recommended because running code that uses Python and R on a SQL Server computer outside SQL Server can lead to various problems:
+We don't recommend it because running code that uses Python and R on a computer outside SQL Server can lead to problems:

-  + Using a different library and executable files will create inconsistent results, than what you are running in SQL Server.
+  + Using a different library and different executable files will create results that are inconsistent with what you're running in SQL Server.
-  + R and Python scripts running in external libraries can't be managed by SQL Server, leading to resource contention.
+  + SQL Server can't manage R and Python scripts that run in external libraries, leading to resource contention.

 ::: moniker range=">=sql-server-ver15"
 > [!NOTE]
-> Machine Learning Services is installed by default on **SQL Server Big Data Clusters**.
-You don't need to follow the steps in this article if you use a **Big Data Cluster**.
+> Machine Learning Services is installed by default on *SQL Server Big Data Clusters*.
+You don't need to follow the steps in this article if you use a Big Data Cluster.
 For more information, see [Use Machine Learning Services (Python and R) on Big Data Clusters](../../big-data-cluster/machine-learning-services.md).
 ::: moniker-end

 > [!IMPORTANT]
-> After setup is complete, be sure to complete the post-configuration steps described in this article.
-These steps include enabling SQL Server to use external scripts and adding accounts required for SQL Server to run R and Python jobs on your behalf.
+> After you finish setup, be sure to complete the post-configuration steps described in this article.
+These steps include enabling SQL Server to use external scripts and adding accounts that are required for SQL Server to run R and Python jobs on your behalf.
 Configuration changes generally require a restart of the instance or a restart of the Launchpad service.

 ## Get the installation media